-It's $320 under list price.
+It's $190 off and the best price we could find.
 Buy Now at Dick's Sporting Goods

-That's a savings of $350 and a good deal from a major retailer.
+That's a savings of $50.
 Buy Now at Dick's Sporting Goods

 - Dick's offers in-store assembly for free for all bikes purchased in-store or online.

 It's the best shipped price we could find by $6.
 Buy Now at Amazon

 - stretches to fit most phones with or without cases

 - split strap allows for visibility & accessibility to the screen

 It's $51 under list price.
 Buy Now at Amazon